DadSchoorse/vkBasalt/README.md

 - X11 development files

 ### Building
-These instructions use `--prefix=/usr`, that is not recommended in general; vkBasalt will be installed in directories that are meant for the package manager.
+These instructions use `--prefix=/usr`, that is not recommended in general as vkBasalt will be installed in directories that are meant for the package manager.
 An alternative is not setting the prefix, so it will be installed in `/usr/local`.
-But you musto ensure the `ld` finds the library; /usr/local is probably not in the default path.
+But you must ensure the `ld` finds the library; /usr/local is probably not in the default path.

 Prefer to use distro-provided packages in general.
 ```